ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### Connectivity and communication
 {: #Conn}

-Through IBM Cloud VPN and VPC services, the Service Broker communicates securely with the DR Orchestrator.
+Through IBM Cloud VPN and VPC services, the DR Orchestrator communicates securely with the Service Broker.
 Connections from external clients or users are routed through IBM’s secure networking layers to ensure high availability and low latency during DR operations.

 ### Resource management and billing integration
 {: #resource}

-The Service Broker updates DR metrics to IBM’s billing system (BSS) based on individual instances, providing granular billing data per customer.
+The Service WebSphere Message Broker updates DR metrics to IBM’s billing system (BSS) based on individual instances, providing granular billing data per customer.
 It ensures that usage is reported accurately for each instance and maintains a high level of automation in resource accounting.

 ### Interface accessibility
 {: #inter}